mmistakes/made-mistakes-jekyll/_posts/paperfaces/2012-09-04-pop-ultra-portrait.md

   feature: paperfaces-pop-ultra-twitter-lg.jpg
   thumb: paperfaces-pop-ultra-twitter-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53]
+tags: [portrait, illustration, paper by 53]
 ---

 PaperFaces portrait of [@Pop_Ultra](http://twitter.com/Pop_Ultra).
 In the right light she almost looks like Chewbacca --- but not really.